-Let’s talk first about the trial and settlement value of hearing loss claims.
-If you can prove that your hearing loss was caused by negligence, there is a good chance you have a claim that may be worth a great deal of money.
+Let’s first discuss the trial and settlement value of hearing loss claims.
+If you can prove that your hearing loss was caused by negligence, you may have a claim that is worth a lot of money.

-There was an extremely useful study performed that sets out both settlement and verdict data in hearing loss cases.
+A beneficial study sets out both settlement and verdict data in hearing loss cases.

 Total Hearing Loss

-Not surprisingly, the most serious hearing loss claims are when the hearing loss is total.
-According to the study, both the average settlement and the median verdict in total hearing loss cases is $1.6 million.
+Not surprisingly, the most severe hearing loss claims are when the hearing loss is total.
+According to the study, the average settlement and the median verdict in total hearing loss cases is $1.6 million.
 The median settlement is a little bit lower at $1.1 million.

 Partial Hearing Loss

 As the severity of the ear injury decreases, verdicts and settlement data fall.
-Partial hearing loss has an average verdict of $557,000, but a median award of only $95,000.
-Why the disparity between average and median in partial hearing loss that you do not see with a total loss?
+Partial hearing loss has an average verdict of $557,000 but a median award of only $95,000.
+Why is there a disparity between average and median in partial hearing loss that you do not see with a total loss?
 The quality of the claims and the severity of the injury varies more wildly with a partial hearing loss.

-The settlement data in partial hearing loss cases underscore that these are cases that sometimes need to be taken to trial.
-The average settlement in a partial loss case is $139,000 and the median settlement is $55,000.
+The settlement data in partial hearing loss cases underscore that these cases sometimes need to be tried.
+The average settlement is $139,000, and the median is $55,000.

 Inner Ear Dysfunction

 The value of inner ear dysfunction is much less.
-The average verdict is $176,000 and the median verdict is only $20,000.
-The settlement data is bleaker with a $45,000 average and a $14,000 mean.
-Certainly, in these cases, the more clearly objective your injury is, the better the likely result.
+The average verdict is $176,000, and the median verdict is only $20,000.
+The settlement data is bleaker, with a $45,000 average and a $14,000 mean.
+Indeed, in these cases, the more clearly objective your injury is, the better the likely result.